Margaret, Southern Africa Specialist

 Upon graduation from the University of Virginia, Margaret moved to Boston, where she can usually be found enjoying a beer and a Fenway frank at a Boston Red Sox game or walking the Emerald Necklace.

-Caitlin and Russell Gage traveled to South Africa for 12 days in January 2018, organized by Margaret H
+Cathy and Eric Mosley traveled to South Africa for 12 days in January 2018, organized by Margaret H

 I'll never forget when…